techno1731/Vim-Tmux-Zsh-Config/README.md

-# Development Environment in zsh, tmux and vim
+# Development Environment in zsh and vim
 ##### My config files from my development environment using shell tools